What is the Bible About? Biblical Theology in Revelation

 Adam and Eve, taking fig leaves, tried to cover their shame; they tried to climb their imaginary mountain back to God; however, like us, they were dead.
 “But God” was their answer.

-“And the LORD God made for Adam and for his wife garments of skins and clothed them.”
+And the LORD God made for Adam and his wife garments of skins and clothed them.”

 In Chapter 3 of Genesis, verse 21, God gives them a picture of the final offspring, Jesus, mentioned specifically in verse 15.
 God then provided a blood sacrifice that would foreshadow Jesus’s work on the cross.
-God provided hope to all humanity through this act and promised that one day sin would be dealt with permanently.
+Through this act, God provided hope to all humanity and promised that one day, sin would be dealt with permanently.

 The Plan of God: Paradise Won